DosMike/SM-MiscPlugins/README.md

 After a teleport was accepted there's a warmup of `sm_tpa_warmup` seconds for the teleporting player.
 If they move of get hurt during this warmup, the teleport is interruped.
 Otherwise the teleport takes place and the player is on a cooldown of `sm_tpa_cooldown` seconds before being able to teleport again.
 The config is written to `cfg/sourcemod/plugin.tpask.cfg`.

-## [TF2] QuickTrack
-Allows servermods to quickly set up race tracks around maps with checkpoints, similar to bhop/surf timers.
-The setup is done entirely through VGUI menus and player positioning.
-Checkpoints within a track have to be visited in sequence for the attempt to progress, best times get a shoutout.

-Saving tracks will write all open tracks with zones into a config file in tf/cfg/tracks/ named after the map.
-The file is reloaded at map start, but can manually be reloaded at any point.

-Commands:
-* sm_edittrack [track] - Open the track editor for the track (ADMFLAG_GENERIC)
-* sm_tracktop [track] - Open the top-scores for the current track, or the specified track
-* sm_stoptrack - End the track a player is currently on